-A third-year student in the University of Guelph-Humber’s Psychology program, Schiafone is completely blind with some light perception.
+A fourth-year student in the University of Guelph-Humber’s Psychology program, Schiafone is completely blind with some light perception.
 Although his visual impairment has undoubtedly led to certain structural obstacles in his academic life – some of which are specific to the study of Psychology – he has also found many creative solutions that have allowed him to thrive at UofGH and beyond.

 He has now been invited to share those insights at the Canadian Psychological Association’s 80th annual CPA National Convention, the largest convention of its kind in Canada, taking place May 31 to June 2 in Halifax.

 Schiafone and his brother, UofGH Media Studies alumnus Brandon Schiafone, will together lead a discussion forum with educators based around their abstract, titled “Understanding the Needs of Disabled Students.”

 “Our goal with this discussion is to educate faculty from across the country on ways that they can make course materials and learning more accessible to students with disabilities,” Schiafone said.